stagedml/pylightnix/docs/Reference.md

 def __init__(self, d: dict)
 ```

-Config is a JSON-serializable set of user-defined attributes of Pylightnix
+Config is a JSON-serializable dict which contains user-defined attributes
+of Pylightnix stage.
+Together with Realizers and Matchers, Configs determine
-node.
-Typically, configs should determine node's realization process.
+stage's realization process.

 Configs should match the requirements of `assert_valid_config`.
 Typically,
-it's `val` dictionary should contain JSON-serializable types only: strings,
+it's `val` dictionary should only contain JSON-serializable types: strings,
 string aliases such as [DRefs](#pylightnix.types.DRef), bools, ints, floats,
 lists or other dicts.
 No bytes, `numpy.float32` or lambdas are allowed.
 Tuples
 are also forbidden because they are not preserved (decoded into lists).